David Wenham: Career

 In 2009, he appeared in Public Enemies as one of John Dillinger's men.
 He also returned to the stage, this time as the lead actor, Jerry Springer, in the British musical Jerry Springer: The Opera.
 During its 6-day run at the Sydney Opera House he played in sold-out performances alongside ARIA award-winning singer Kate Miller-Heidke.

-In 2010, he played the character 'Len' in the Australian drama film Oranges and Sunshine.
+In 2010, he played the character Len in the Australian drama film Oranges and Sunshine.
 Also in 2010, Wenham starred as the disgraced Melbourne lawyer Andrew Fraser in the Australian television series Killing Time.
 This ten-part series shows Fraser's fall from grace as he defends many Melbourne criminals during the 1980s and 1990s.
 It was shown on TV1 in late 2011.

 Wenham plays New Zealand detective Al Parker alongside Elisabeth Moss in the 2013 BBC series Top of the Lake.

-In 2013, Wenham returned to the stage to play the lead role of John Proctor, in the Melbourne Theatre Company's mid-year production of Arthur Miller's The Crucible.
+In 2013, Wenham returned to the stage to play the lead role of John Proctor in the Melbourne Theatre Company's mid-year production of Arthur Miller's The Crucible.

 In 2014, Wenham starred as Patrick Jones in Paper Planes, released on 15 January 2015.
 That same year, Wenham voiced the role Jacko a frilled-neck lizard, in Blinky Bill the Movie.
 In 2016, Wenham played the role of John, the adoptive father of Saroo Brierley in Lion.

 Wenham played the role of the villain Harold Meachum in the Netflix original television series Iron Fist, which premiered in March 2017.

-In 2018, Wenham plays the voice of Johnny Town-Mouse in Peter Rabbit, a role he reprised in the 2021 sequel Peter Rabbit 2: The Runaway.
+In 2018, Wenham played the voice of Johnny Town-Mouse in Peter Rabbit, a role he reprised in the 2021 sequel Peter Rabbit 2: The Runaway.

 In 2020, it was announced that Wenham was cast as Jasper Queller in the upcoming Netflix thriller series Pieces of Her, which is adapted from the Karin Slaughter novel of the same name.

-In 2022, Wenham returned to work with director Baz Luhrmann again to play the role of country singer Hank Snow in the biographical film Elvis.
+In 2022, Wenham returned to work with director Baz Luhrmann, playing the role of country singer Hank Snow in the biographical film Elvis.

-In November 2022, Wenham played Scrooge in a production of A Christmas Carol, his performance was praised as showing Scrooge as traumatised.
+In November 2022, Wenham played Scrooge in a production of A Christmas Carol; his performance was praised for showing Scrooge as traumatised.

+In October 2025, Wenham was named in the cast for the feature film Zac Power.

 He was appointed a Member of the Order of Australia in the 2023 Australia Day Honours.

 Personal life

-Wenham has two daughters with his longtime partner, Kate Agnew.
+Wenham met actress and yoga teacher Kate Agnew at a play at Belvoir St Theatre in Sydney, Australia, in 1994.
+They began a relationship that year.
+They have two daughters.
+As of 2020, they live together in a $2.75 million-dollar house in Brisbane, Australia.

-He read a poem by Rupert McCall at the memorial service for Steve Irwin.
-The poem was entitled "The Crocodiles are Crying".
+On 20 September 2006, Wenham read a poem called "The Crocodiles are Crying" by Rupert McCall at the memorial service for Steve Irwin.

 Wenham is a Sydney Swans supporter.